 So instead of being annoyed by bees in your garden, embrace them!
 Limiting your use of pesticides and creating a welcoming environment for pollinators can be a small but important step in protecting bee populations.

 Birds play a crucial role in several ecological systems, like aiding in decomposition, helping with plant pollination and seed distribution, controlling pests and insects, and so on.
 Birds are also important indicators of how healthy the ecosystem is in general.
-Scientists can look at declining populations and see if there is a negative consequence from certain pollution like chemicals and pesticides.
+Scientists can look at declining populations and see if there is a negative consequence of certain pollution like chemicals and pesticides.